Customer tells it like it is: “Day trip to Oxford and Cotswolds FIRST CLASS…HIGHLY RECOMMENDED!!!”

 Editor’s Note: This review was published on TripAdvisor on 16 June 2018.
 For the record, TripAdvisor has a facility that let’s fellow travellers contact a reviewer directly.
 You can always put any questions you might have to us at London Walks – but for a disinterested, completely independent “read” of any given tour, well, you can’t do better than drop a line to somebody who’s been on it.

-Short version: If you're thinking about going on this one you're on the edge of perfection.
+Short read: If you’re thinking about going on this one you’re on the edge of perfection.

 On Oxford.
 On “towery city and branchy between towers; cuckoo-echoing, bell-swarmed, lark-charmed, rook-racked, river-rounded.”
 On dreaming spires.
 Ah, Oxford.
 Our setting: its mediaeval colleges and walls; its bridges, libraries and gardens; its cloisters and quads; its towers and, say it again, dreaming spires; its ambience, gnawed by time and echoing with centuries of youthful exuberance.
 Our themes: town and gown; the life and times of generations of dons and undergraduates; kings and punting and Alice in Wonderland; scholars, wits and celebrated eccentrics; poets and Inspector Morse, Brideshead Revisited and Shadowlands and, yes, American Presidents who didn’t inhale.

-In the Winter 2018-19 London Walks programme we go to Oxford & the Cotswolds on Friday, December 28 and Wednesday, April 24.
+In the Summer 2020 London Walks programme we go to Oxford & the Cotswolds every Wednesday from May 6 through October 7.

 The meeting time is 9.15 am.